OtagoPolytechnic/DunedinIoT/development/Ubuntu14-04-64-mCard-USB.md

 -----------------

-2. Install 32 SSL 1.0.2 installed, supplied by 3rd party repository:
+2. Install SSL 1.0.2, supplied by 3rd party repository:

 `openssl version -a`